Patiala peg

 The Patiala peg is a peg of whisky in which the amount is decided based on the height between the top of the index and base of the little fingers when held parallel to one another, against the side of the standard 26.5 oz (750ml) glass bottle.
 This has been confused with Chinese peg at times, in which water is poured followed by liquor thus forming two distinct layers.
-Even major liquor companies have started selling their products in the single drink packaging of 90 ml & 120 ml bottles in India.
-The name originates from the city of Patiala, which was once a state known globally for the extravagant ways of its royalty and extraordinary height of its Sikh soldiers.
+However, this is a rustic way of measuring it without equipment.
+The Patiala Peg measures exactly 120ml of neat whisky in one glass.